dennishein/pfgmpp_PCCT_denoising/README.md

 invertible mapping, via an ordinary differential equation, between an easy-to-sample prior and the data distribution of interest.
 In this work, we propose a method for CT image denoising based on PFGM++ that does not require paired training data.
 To achieve this, we adapt PFGM++ for solving inverse problems via posterior sampling, by hijacking and regularizing the sampling process.
 Our method incorporates score-based diffusion models (EDM) as a special case as $D\rightarrow \infty$, but additionally allows a robustness-rigidity trade-off by varying $D$.
 The network is efficiently trained on randomly extracted patches from clinical normal-dose CT images.
 The proposed method demonstrates promising performance on clinical low-dose CT images and clinical images from a prototype photon-counting system.*

 ## Outline
 This implementation is build upon the [PFGM++](https://github.com/Newbeeer/pfgmpp) repo which in turn builds on the [EDM](https://github.com/NVlabs/edm) repo.
 For transfering hyperparameters from EDM using the $r=\sigma\sqrt{D}$ formula, please see [PFGM++](https://github.com/Newbeeer/pfgmpp).
-Our suggested approach for image denoising via posterior sampling is shown in Algorithm 3, which adjustments to sampling algorithm in PFGM++ (Algorithm 1) highlighted in blue.
+Our suggested approach for image denoising via posterior sampling is shown in Algorithm 3, with adjustments to sampling algorithm in PFGM++ (Algorithm 1) highlighted in blue.
 Checkpoints for the [Mayo low-dose CT dataset](https://www.aapm.org/grandchallenge/lowdosect/) are provided in the [checkpoints](#checkpoints) section.

 ![schematic](assets/algos.png)